 But the treat of the four-pack is Seriously Bad Elf+.
 This one's a holiday delight and it's our Beer of the Week.
 This is a hefty 9 percent alcohol by volume, made in the style of a Belgian triple.

 Seriously Bad Elf is made by Ridgeway Brewing Co., founded by Peter Scholey, who was the brewer at Brakspear in nearby Henley-on-Thames, which closed to make room for a hotel.
 Fortunately, Scholey set up his own brewery.
-His wicked-looking elves, no doubt, are
+His wicked-looking elves, no doubt, are casting a jaundiced eye on the hotel and the former brewery owners.

 It's a light copper-colored beer with a malty nose and a silky, toffee malt taste with a bit of warming from the alcohol at the end and a slight, spicy bite from the hops.